ePages-de/epages-docs/_posts/2017/2017-03-22-microxchg-2017-microservices-conference.md

 I'm really happy that I could help making this conference a great experience and to also interview some of the top speakers.
 Thanks for such terrific days in Berlin, the delicious catering and the vitalizing discussions.

+## Credits

 As you can tell the speaker lineup was incredible and the talks absolutly stunning.
 The atmosphere throughout the event, every very single moment, was filled with energy.
 It was amazing – the very best conference within my life of visting conferences, which I stopped counting at 50 conferences.

-Special thanks goes to Oliver Gierke, who took nearly ... .
+Special thanks goes to [Oliver Gierke]((http://twitter.com/olivergierke), who took nearly an hour of his time and invested it into talking with me in the lounge area about [Pivotal](https://pivotal.io) internals and [Spring Data Rest](http://projects.spring.io/spring-data-rest) and [Spring Data Elasticsearch](https://projects.spring.io/spring-data-elasticsearch).
+This was very helpful and improved my knowledge besides all talks I have already seen from him at several conferences.